The new Apple TV 4K isn't a must-buy — but the Siri Remote is | CNN Underscored

 The significant change comes in the form of a click wheel, which brings back heavy waves of iPod nostalgia.
 The outer ring features four-way directional buttons earmarked as white dots on the black surface.
 This entire clickable surface is a touchpad, which means you can still swipe across in any direction to navigate tvOS.

-It’s the best of both worlds as you can use touch when you want, but you can also physically click to navigate the interface.
+It’s the best of both worlds, as you can use touch when you want, but you can also physically click to navigate the interface.
 And it’s just a lot easier to use than Roku or Chromecast, which require you to constantly click or hold to move throughout the interface.

 Just like using the click wheel on the iPod to speed ahead or zoom past songs, well, you can do so with this remote.
 For apps that use Apple’s video player, you can now pause the video and move clockwise (to go forward) or counterclockwise (to go backward) on the click wheel.
 After you found the spot, just click and it will resume playback there.
-It’s pretty addicting, but even for apps that don’t support the functionality of the click wheel makes scrubbing a lot faster and precise.
+It’s pretty addictive, but even for apps that don’t support the functionality of the click wheel it makes scrubbing a lot faster and precise.

 The other change is a built-in power button.
 You’ll tap it once to turn on your TV and Apple TV.
 It’s straightforward and reminded us just how shocking it was that the previous remote didn’t have a dedicated power button.
 Volume controls are still here, so the new Siri Remote can be the one remote to rule them all.
-Mute, play/pause, and a dedicated TV button (which opens the Apple TV app) are all here as well.
+Mute, play/pause and a dedicated TV button (which opens the Apple TV app) are all here as well.

 The dedicated Siri button has been moved to the top left-hand side.
 It’s in line with how you engaged Siri on an iPhone, and we’re pretty happy with the relocation.
 She’s still quickly accessible and great at pulling up what you ask for in an instant.